pudly/schmopera-hugo/content/articles/taking-a-bow-curtain-calls-for-your-voice-type.md

 date = "2016-06-01T21:02:00+01:00"
 lastmod = "2017-02-09T10:44:00+00:00"
 publishDate = "2016-06-01T22:31:00+01:00"
-slug = "taking-a-bow-curtain-calls-for-your-voice-type"
-title = "Taking a bow: curtain calls for your voice type"
+short_description = "Bosom first, she glides across the stage like Morticia from The Addams Family.
+At centre stage, one hand presses in between her breasts, the other gracefully clutching at her skirts in preparation.
+One foot invisibly steps upstage under metres of fabric, and the leading lady descends into a curtsy so deep it could convince you that she's actually only a bust, perched upon a hydraulic office chair hidden beneath her tulle. " slug = "taking-a-bow-curtain-calls-for-your-voice-type" title = "Taking a bow: curtain calls for your voice type"
 +++